gregparkes/turbopanda/changelog/current.rst

 ---------
 We are now public on PyPI.

+- |Feature| High-density scatterplots can be fine-tuned using `scatter_slim`, a new plotting function to reduce subsequent file image size
 - |Enhancement| `turb.read` now accepts `.pkl` files using joblib
 - |API| Added `tqdm` library as requirement
 - |API| Removed `statsmodels` requirement
+- |API| Removed `remove_dup_cols` function from utils removing `toolz` requirement

 `turbopanda.MetaPanda`
 ......................